MarcusParkkinen/AudioBook/README.md

 ## Download

-See [the main branch](http://github.com/MarcusParkkinen/AudioBook.git) for the latest release.
+See [the master branch](http://github.com/MarcusParkkinen/AudioBook.git) for the latest release candidate.
-See [the development branch](https://www.google.se/) for the latest updates.

 ## Installation